• Skip to primary navigation

 Instructions

 • Set the oven and prepare the pan.
-Preheat the oven to 350°F, and line the inside of a 4½ x 8½ x 3 inch loaf pan with parchment paper.
-Lining this sort of pan with parchment can be tricky.
+Preheat the oven to 350ยฐF, and line the bottom of a 9 inch cake pan, or the entire inside of two 8ยฝ inch loaf pans with parchment paper.

 • Prepare the lemons.
-After zesting a few of the lemons (to get 1½ tablespoons), slice all of them as thinly as you possibly can.
-Remove seeds as you go, and don't worry if you can't slice the entire lemon (it gets hard to hold and slice as it gets smaller).
+After zesting a few of the lemons to get 3 tablespoons of zest, slice all of them as thinly as you can.
+If there are seeds, remove them as you go, and don't worry if you can't slice the entire lemon (it gets hard to hold and slice as it gets smaller).
+Set the slices aside.

-Now gently fold in the flour, almond meal, baking powder and baking soda.
+Now gently fold in the flour, almond flour or meal, baking powder and baking soda.
 Mix until smooth and set aside.

 • Assemble.
-Sprinkle 1½ tablespoons of the remaining sugar over the bottom of the parchment-lined pan.
-Then in a single layer, line the bottom surface, and about ¼ of the way up the sides of the pan with lemon slices.
-You will need to slice some of them in half for the sides -- placing the flat edge at the bottom edge of the pan.
+Sprinkle 1ยฝ tablespoons of the remaining sugar over the bottom of the parchment-lined pan.
+Then in a single layer, line the bottom surface with lemon slices.
+If desired, you can also add slices on the sides of the pan.
+If you do this you will need to slice some of them in half, placing the flat edge at the bottom edge of the pan.

 • Bake.
-Bake in the preheated 350°F oven until the cake is golden brown, is beginning to crack, and will no longer jiggle when you move the pan -- about 45 minutes.
+Bake in the preheated 350ยฐF oven until the cake is golden brown, is beginning to crack, and will no longer jiggle when you move the pan - about 55 minutes for the round cake pan, and about 45 minutes for the loaf pans.

 NOTES